OER Grants 2022-2023 - applications closed

 - C) a description of how the use of open resources will improve your course

-- D) a description of how your project will contribute to the open education community
+- D) a description of how your project will use an open license and contribute to the open education community

 - E) a description of how you will ensure any OER adopted, adapted, or created will meet university accessibility guidelines